kebin20/old-quizzical/README.md

 TODO:

-- Display the number of correct answers once the answers have been checked (after pressing the "check answers" button)

 - Restart the game after clicking the "Play Again" button and bring user back to the welcome screen

 FUTURE IMPLEMENTATION: